drakeor/koiz-os/README.md

 # Running

-- You can run this OS bare metal or on QEMU (qemu-x86_64).
+- You can (theoretically) run this OS bare metal or on QEMU (qemu-x86_64).
 You'll probably need to pass -fda to QEMU to get it to work.

+- The kernel needs at bare minimum 4MB of RAM to start.
+It will fail with anything less.

+# Known Issues

+- Will triple fault on some modern bare metal machines.
+Not guaranteed to work on yours.

+- No checks for kernel stack to start writing into kernel code.
+Obviously stability and security issue.

+# Memory Layout

+- 0x1000    - Kernel Entry Point
+- 0x8000    - BIOS Memory Map Size Location (bootsector/detectmem.asm)
+- 0x8004    - BIOS Memory Map Location (bootsector/detectmem.asm)
+- 0x80000   - Kernel Stack Start
+- 0x100000  - Identity Mapped Free Memory
+- 0x1000000 - Non-Identity Mapped Free Memory

 # FAQ